© Comcept

 • Kröv

-Unlike most of the noble and monastic wine farms in Kröv, this house is built in the half-timbered style typical of the Moselle on a massive basement.
-The residential house was completely rebuilt in 1733, with reuse of the old half-timbering, on the old site, and the winepress house was renovated.
-At the beginning of the 19th century the former winepress house (right part of the building Ehrenmalstraße) was rebuilt into a residential house.
-The Grey Sisters of the Convent of St. Nicholas in Trier were the owners of this magnificent wine farm and the associated vineyards until secularization.
-Various girls from Kröv and Kinheim had contributed their inheritance to the convent when they became nuns there.
-At that time, most of the vineyards were leased to feudatories.
-These were converted to Riesling cultivation from 1765 onwards, almost a generation before the promotion by Elector Clemens Wenzeslaus.
+In contrast to most noble and monastic wine estates in Kröv, this house is built in the Moselle typical half-timbered style on a massive basement.
+The residential house was completely rebuilt in 1733, reusing the old framework, at the old location, and the press house was renovated.
+In the early 19th century, the former press house (right building part Ehrenmalstraße) was converted into a residential house.
+The Grey Sisters of the St. Nicholas Monastery in Trier owned this magnificent wine estate and the associated vineyards until the secularization.
+Various girls from Kröv and Kinheim contributed their inheritance to the monastery when they became nuns there.
+At that time, the vineyards were mostly leased to vassals.
+From 1765 onward, they were all converted to Riesling cultivation; that is, almost a generation before the promotion by Elector Clemens Wenzeslaus.

 On the map